- bookworm 252.31-1~deb12u1

 pkg-config --cflags --libs libsystemd

-sd-id128.h provides APIs to process and generate 128-bit ID values.
+sd-id128.h is part of libsystemd(3) and provides APIs to generate, convert, and compare 128-bit ID values.
 The 128-bit ID values processed and generated by these APIs are a generalization of OSF UUIDs as defined by RFC 4122[1] but use a simpler string format.
 These functions impose no structure on the used IDs, much unlike OSF UUIDs or Microsoft GUIDs, but are mostly compatible with those types of IDs.

 A 128-bit ID is implemented as the following union type: